MicroPhase/fpga-docs/source/DEV_BOARD/Z7-LITE/Z7-Lite_Reference_Manual.md

 ### ○Key

 ​	We provide three keys for user to use.
-Once the key is pressed, it will be in the low level.
+Once the key is pressed, it will be on the low level.

 | Position | Signal Name | Pin Number | Explain |
 |:--------:|:-----------:|:----------:|:-------:|